Overview

 The McMaster Engineering Technology Research and Innovation Conference or METRIC is the annual conference hosted by the Engineering Graduate Society (EGS) to engage, cultivate, and develop collaboration strategies among graduate students, professors, and alumni in a variety of engineering fields.

-The theme for this year’s METRIC will focus on commercialization.
-The conference will be held on October 29th, 2022 at the Hamilton Convention Centre!
+The theme for this year’s METRIC will focus on Integrating Inclusivity and Innovation.
+The conference will be held on September 25th, 2023 at CIBC Hall!

 Open to all Universities in Ontario!